Huangpu River Cruise: Experience a Huangpu River Cruise Tour

 Huangpu River Cruise at Daytime

-Quick Facts About Huangpu River Cruise
+Quick Facts About the Huangpu River Cruise

-Best Time to Visit Huangpu River
+Best Time to Visit the Huangpu River

 The best time to visit for a Huangpu River Cruise is arguably at night, specifically between 6:00 PM and 9:00 PM, when you can witness the fantastic illuminated views of Shanghai’s skyline.
 This is when the modern skyscrapers of Pudong and the historical buildings of the Bund light up, providing a twinkling spectacle that beautifully reflects onto the river's surface.

-In terms of seasons, spring (March-May) and autumn (September - November) provide the most comfortable climate for a river cruise.
+In terms of seasons, spring (March-May) and autumn (September-November) provide the most comfortable climate for a river cruise.
 The weather during these periods is typically mild and pleasant, perfect for enjoying the cruise on the open deck.

 However, bear in mind that cruises during national holidays, such as National Day (1st of October) and Labor Day (1st of May), may be crowded due to a high influx of tourists.
 Booking in advance during these times is strongly recommended.